On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers from Discrete Mathematics for pointing out a shorter proof of \cref{thm:ssyt} and for improving the presentation of the paper.

-We thank Robert Bredereck (TU Berlin, Germany) for initial discussion on this project and Laurent Bulteau (Laboratoire d'Informatique Gaspard Monge in Marne-la-Vall{\'e}e, France) for some important references while J.\ Chen was visiting him in March 2016.
+We thank Robert Bredereck (TU Berlin, Germany) for initial discussion on this project and Laurent Bulteau (Laboratoire d'Informatique Gaspard Monge in Marne-la-Vall{\'e}e, France) for some important references while Jiehua Chen was visiting him in March 2016; the visit was funded by Laboratoire d'Informatique Gaspard Monge in Marne-la-Vall{\'e}e, France.

+The main work was done while Jiehua Chen was with TU Berlin, Germany.
+While with Ben-Gurion University of the Negev, she was supported by the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number~631163.11, and by the Israel Science Foundation (grant no.\ 551145/14).

 [1]{\marginpar{ \bf#1}}